Zainub456/web-based-cms-spring-2026/docs/01-Employee-Handbook.md

 <p>Welcome to the team!
 To get your computer set up, you will need to submit a ticket to the HelpDesk, or work with your manager to gain access. </p>

 <h2>KITCHEN ETIQUETTE</h2>
 <p>Please do not leave your Tupperware in the sink.
 The cleaning crew comes on Tuesdays and Thursdays.
-If you drink the last cup of coffee, please make more.
-The coffee machine is a Keurig 2.0.</p>
+If you drink the last cup of coffee, please make more - we look our of each other here!
+Remember: More coffee = more happiness :) </p>